Regional-Modeling-LATMOS-IGE/CMIP6-Arctic-Aerosol-Analysis/README.md

 The utilities module is used for the analysis.
 It holds different submodules used through the different jupyter notebooks.

+### environment/

+The environment folder is useful if you wish to replicate my work.
+It holds the conda environment holding all the dependencies of the repository.

 ## Notebooks present in this folder :

 ### get_cmip6_data.ipynb